-So you have the perfect vacation photo on your phone and you want to make a 30×40 print to display in your home, but the Printique uploader says it’s too small!
-So you settle for the smaller size.
-Well, those days are over.
-Here’s how you can enlarge photos for print -tips from the experts.
+Imagine this: you have the perfect vacation photo on your phone and you want to turn it into a 30×40 print to display in your home; but the Printique uploader says it’s too small!
+So you settle for a smaller size and plan to take higher-resolution images next year.

 We’re not going to load you down with math, but you will need to know your DPI/PPI. (dots per inch/pixels per inch) The lower the dots or pixels in your photo, the smaller your photo will need to be printed.
 For example, images are compressed for the internet at 72 dpi.
 Typically, the largest you can go with this type of file is 4×6/5×7 without it becoming pixelated.
 Photos from the internet are not meant to be printed, only displayed on monitors.
 The optimal setting for printing a photo would be 300 DPI/PPI.

 So how do you know how many dots your photo has?

 If you are on a PC – right click on your photo.
 Click on Properties.
 A new box will pop up, click on Details.
 There you’ll see the DPI.